YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario03/1_Upgrade/README.md

 ```

 As stated, you need to restart the grafana service in order to take into account the model.
 There are many ways to restart a pod which is part of a deployment.
-One can decide to scale down the deployment to 0, & then scale up back to 1.
+One can decide to scale down the deployment to 0, wait a few seconds & then scale up back to 1.

 ```bash
 $ kubectl scale -n monitoring deploy prom-operator-grafana --replicas=0